KenKundert/assimilate/doc/migrating.rst

     and related settings.  *archive* should be chosen to match the archives in your *Borg 1* repository.

+    You should choose *archive* or *match_archives* settings to match the archive naming of your old repository.
+In addition, you should choose *working_dir* to maintain the same root paths.

 **Step 2**:

     Now create the new *Borg 2* repository